Phase separation in ion-irradiated compound semiconductors: an alternate route to ordered nano-structures: Introduction

-Two candidates that initially seemed promising were a {}``damping'' term proposed to stand for long-range atomic redeposition \cite{facsko-etal-PRB-2004} and biaxial compressive stress injected by the ion beam (see \cite{davidovitch-etal-PRB-2007,madi-etal-2008-PRL} for a comprehensive discussion).
-However, recently both mechanisms have been ruled out as sources of instability \cite{bradley-PRB-2011a,norris-PRB-2012-viscoelastic-normal}.
+Unfortunately, none of the early models of ion irradiation predicted a narrow-band instability \cite{davidovitch-etal-PRB-2007,madi-etal-2008-PRL}, suggesting a need for the incorporation of additional physical effects.
+Two candidates that initially seemed promising were a ``damping'' term proposed to stand for long-range atomic redeposition \cite{facsko-etal-PRB-2004} and biaxial compressive stress injected by the ion beam (see \cite{davidovitch-etal-PRB-2007,madi-etal-2008-PRL} for a comprehensive discussion).
+However, recently both mechanisms have been ruled out as sources of a narrow band \cite{bradley-PRB-2011a,norris-PRB-2012-viscoelastic-normal}.
 In parallel with these theoretical struggles, persistent difficulty obtaining consistent results between labs has led to a re-examination of the experimental results.
 It was found that dots, originally also observed on irradiated pure silicon \cite{gago-etal-APL-2006,ziberi-etal-APL-2008}, disappeared from that system when impurities and geometric artifacts were carefully removed \cite{madi-etal-2008-PRL,madi-etal-JPCM-2009,madi-aziz-ASS-2012}, and conversely, that the systematic addition of impurities to a clean system causes dots to appear \cite{ozaydin-etal-APL-2005,ozaydin-etal-JVSTB-2008,ozaydin-ludwig-JPCM-2009,zhang-etal-NJoP-2011}.
 This has led to the strengthening conclusion that two-component materials are the necessary ingredient to produce ordered quantum dots \cite{macko-etal-NanoTech-2010}.

-This growing consensus has resulted in a number of theoretical treatments of irradiated \emph{binary materials}, describing both the \emph{morphology} and the \emph{concentration} evolution.
-Built on the pioneering work Shenoy, Chan, and Chason \cite{shenoy-chan-chason-PRL-2007}, Bradley and Shipman (BS) have recently introduced such a theory for binary materials exhibiting the first physically-grounded finite-wavelength bifurcation \cite{bradley-shipman-PRL-2010,shipman-bradley-PRB-2011}, which will be discussed in greater detail below.
-This result has sparked great interest, inspiring additional studies on normal-incidence irradiation of two-component materials \cite{bradley-JAP-2012}, including a variant where the second material is not originally present, but instead co-deposited simultaneously with the ion irradiation \cite{bradley-PRB-2011c}, and a similar framework for the study of ion-assisted deposition, where both materials are deposited along with the ions, and the deposition rate exceeds the sputtering rate \cite{abrasonis-morawetz-PRB-2012}.